-Photographs in this exhibit were taken by the 25 student members of israel.cleveland.next (icnext) Cohort 7, during their Israel Mission in June of 2019.
+Photographs in this exhibit were taken by the 25 student members of israel.cleveland.next (icnext) Cohort 4, during their IsraelMission in June of 2016.
 Creating and curating this exhibit is one of their leadership engagement projects.
-The exhibit will travel to various educational settings throughout our community, engaging and educating those who see it about Israel. icnext is a unique experience – yearlong educational program with a second year Fellowship opportunity that educates a dedicated group of Cleveland’s Jewish 10th and 11th graders to become the next generation of Israel advocates in high school and on their college campuses. icnext prepares…Israel advocates and Jewish leaders.
+The exhibit will travel to various educational settings throughout our community, and students will act as exhibit docents, engaging and educating those who see it about Israel. icnext is a unique 2-year program that educates a dedicated group of Cleveland’s Jewish 10th and 11th graders to become the next generation of Israel advocates in high school and on their college campuses. icnext prepares…Israel advocates,… and Jewish leaders.

 During the 2 years participants have seminars, an exchange program with teens from Beit Shean/Emek HaMayanot, a 10-day fact-finding trip to Israel, and ultimately are leading educational and cultural activities designed to build understanding and support for the state of Israel.